 This Eggless Mango Cheesecake is a creamy, fruity and slightly sweet cheesecake that’s a perfect treat on a hot summer’s day.
 Best part is that it’s so easy to make, and wants to be made the day before.
 So perfect for any occasion!

-It’s a recipe that’s been requested a few time by readers over on the Eggless New York Cheesecake post.
+This mango cheesecake is a recipe that’s been requested a few time by readers over on the Eggless New York Cheesecake post.
 I finally got around to making it last week and again over the weekend.
 I must say, I couldn’t quite get enough of it!
 I even had it for breakfast on Sunday!
 Erm, and Monday!

 So I love the vanilla eggless cheesecake on this site (above).
 When I started to think of this recipe, I thought why mess with perfection, and went with the same base, substituting some of the liquid for mango pulp.